Renewing Your CDL in New HampshireCompare Commercial Vehicle Insurance Rates in 3 Steps

 Organ Donation Survey

 - Proof of identification―social security card, passport, student or work identification badge, or marriage certificate.

 - Proof of residency―voter registration card, valid NH vehicle registration, town clerk residency letter, or utility bill postmarked and addressed to you.

 - Payment in the form of cash, check, or credit card.
-The renewal fee depends on your endorsements and will be $60 to $105.
+The renewal fee depends on your endorsements.

 Are you currently registered as an Organ Donor?